-Tired of creating bootable USB drives using complex tools?
-Looking for any alternative way to make bootable USB drives?
-Meet Etcher, a beautiful, simple and free GUI tool that allows you to burn OS images to USB drives and SD cards.
+Etcher is a beautiful, simple and free GUI tool that allows you to create bootable USB drives and SD cards in Unix-like operating systems.
 It is created using JS, HTML, node.js and Electron.
-No more complicated install instructions, It just works out of the box.
-You don't need to be Geek to install and use it.
-Etcher is cross platform tool, so It works on Windows, Mac OS X, and on almost all GNU/Linux distributions.
-Etcher is also available command app, so you could you use it on your Linux servers that doesn't have any graphical user interface.
+No more complicated install instructions, It will work just fine out of the box.
+You don't need to be an advanced user to install and use it.
+Etcher is cross platform tool, so It works on Windows, Mac OS X and on almost all GNU/Linux distributions.
+Etcher is also available command app, so you can also use it on your Linux servers that doesn't have any graphical user interface.

-Head over to the Etcher home page and download the installation file depending upon your distribution's architecture.
-I use 64 bit Arch Linux, so downloaded 64 bit installer file.
+Head over to the Etcher download page and download the latest installation file depending upon your distribution's architecture.
+I use 64 bit Arch Linux, so I downloaded 64 bit installer file.

-Once downloaded, go to the download location, and make the installer file as executable.
+Once downloaded, go to the download location and extract it.

 Then, start Etcher using the following command: